OXFORD PRIDE

 2022

 Oxford Pride returned to the streets in 2022.
-This was the largest and most successful year for Oxford Pride so far.
 The event saw many young people experiencing their first Pride after the pandemic years.
 New venues and offerings such as an indoor family zone with artist led crafts and a quiet zone in County Hall were introduced to increase inclusivity.

 Skip to content